 Wednesday 24 June, 6:30-9:30pm

 The next step is to do one practical training session.
-Dates are currently penciled in for Wednesday 29 April and Saturday 23 May, 10am-1pm.
-Confirmation, additional details, and further dates will follow in due course.
+Practical sessions are currently planned for Wednesday 29 April in Drygrange and Saturday 23 May in Peebles, both 10am-1pm.
+An additional practical session will be run in Berwickshire in June.
+Details will be available soon.

 If you have any questions please don’t hesitate to contact our volunteer coordinator, Erica at echapman@tweedfoundation.org.uk or 01896 848 271